Artur Kirilenko: Early years

-In 1993 relocated to St. Petersburg, Russia.
+In 1993 relocated to Saint Petersburg, Russia.

 Stroymontazh

 In 1994, Artur Kirilenko along with Sergei Polonsky founded construction company Stroymontazh in St. Petersburg and remained its owner and CEO between 1994 and 2010.

 In 2000, Stroymontazh corporation opened a branch in Moscow, which had been headed by Sergei Polonsky.
 Artur Kirilenko remained a head of the St. Petersburg business of the group.
 In 2002, Polonsky and Kirilenko divided up the business and in 2004 Polonsky created Mirax Group on the basis of the Moscow branch end exited the St. Petersburg business of Stroymontazh: after dividing up the business Artur Kirilenko became a sole owner of Stroymontazh.

-In 2004, Stroymontazh has delivered over 100,000 sq. meters of residential property and became the leader among the property developers in St. Petersburg.
+In 2004, Stroymontazh has delivered over 100,000 sq. meters of residential property and became the leader among the property developers in Saint Petersburg.

 By 2008, Stroymontazh controlled about 10% of the construction market in St Petersburg in the residential sector.
 In 2008, the company delivered 286,000 square metres of residential property and its sales revenue exceeded 5.5 billion roubles (€150 million).
 Since inception the company built over 800,000 square metres of residential and 60,000 square metres of commercial property.

-The company suffered considerable losses as a result of the financial crisis of 2008-2010 and a corporate conflict with one of its creditors Baltisky Bank, which was subsequently bailed out by Alfa-Bank. in 2010 Stroymontazh went into administration and in July 2015 the company was liquidated.
+The company suffered considerable losses due to the 2008 financial crisis and a corporate conflict with one of its creditors Baltisky Bank, which was subsequently bailed out by Alfa-Bank. in 2010 Stroymontazh went into administration and in July 2015 the company was liquidated.